Tenor: History

-The name "tenor" derives from the Latin word tenere, which means "to hold".
-As Fallows, Jander, Forbes, Steane, Harris and Waldman note in the "Tenor" article at Grove Music Online:

-In polyphony between about 1250 and 1500, the [tenor was the] structurally fundamental (or 'holding') voice, vocal or instrumental; by the 15th century it came to signify the male voice that sang such parts.

-All other voices were normally calculated in relation to the tenor, which often proceeded in longer note values and carried a borrowed Cantus firmus melody.
-Until the late 16th-century introduction of the contratenor singers, the tenor was usually the highest voice, assuming the role of providing a foundation.
-It was also in the 18th century that "tenor" came to signify the male voice that sang such parts.
-Thus, for earlier repertoire, a line marked 'tenor' indicated the part's role, and not the required voice type; indeed, even as late as the eighteenth century, partbooks labelled 'tenor' might contain parts for a range of voice types.
+The term tenor derives from the Latin word tenere, which means 'to hold'.
+Tenor came into use, at first, to denote the role of the critical male voice in the structure of a polyphonic vocal work.
+All other voices were normally calculated in relation to the tenor, which often proceeded in longer note values and carried a borrowed cantus firmus melody.
+Until the late 16th-century introduction of the contratenor singers, the tenor was usually the lowest voice, assuming the role of providing a foundation.
+It was also in the 18th century that tenor came to signify the male voice that sang such parts.
+Thus, for earlier repertoire, a line marked 'tenor' indicated the part's role, and not the required voice type; indeed, even as late as the eighteenth century, part-books labelled 'tenor' sometimes contained parts for a range of voice types.

 Vocal range

-The vocal range of the tenor is one of the highest of the male voice types.
+The vocal range of the tenor is the highest of the male voice types.
 Within opera, the lowest note in the standard tenor repertoire is widely defined to be B♭2.
 However, the role of Rodrigo di Dhu (written for Andrea Nozzari) in Rossini's rarely performed La donna del lago is defined as a tenor but requires an A♭2.
 Within more frequently performed repertoire, Mime and Herod both call for an A2.

 A few tenor roles in the standard repertoire call for a "tenor C" (C5, one octave above middle C).
-Some, if not all, of the few top Cs in the standard operatic repertoire are either optional—such as in "Che gelida manina" in Puccini's La bohème—or interpolated (added) by tradition, such as in "Di quella pira" from Verdi's Il trovatore); however, the highest demanded note in the standard tenor operatic repertoire is D5, found in "Mes amis, écoutez l'histoire" from Adolphe Adam's Le postillon de Lonjumeau and "Loin de son amie" from Fromental Halévy's La Juive).
-In the leggero repertoire, the highest note is F5 (Arturo in "Credeasi, misera" from Bellini's I puritani), therefore, very few tenors have this role in their repertoire without transposition (given the raising of concert pitch since its composition), or resorting to falsetto.
+Some, if not all, of the few top Cs in the standard operatic repertoire are either optional – such as in "Che gelida manina" in Puccini's La bohème – or interpolated (added) by tradition, such as in "Di quella pira" from Verdi's Il trovatore); however, the highest demanded note in the standard tenor operatic repertoire is D5, found in "Mes amis, écoutez l'histoire" from Adolphe Adam's Le postillon de Lonjumeau and "Loin de son amie" from Fromental Halévy's La Juive).
+In the leggero repertoire, the highest note is F5 (Arturo in "Credeasi, misera" from Bellini's I puritani), therefore, very few tenors, a notable case being Nicolai Gedda, have this role in their repertoire without transposition (given the raising of concert pitch since its composition), or employing passaggio, such as Luciano Pavarotti.